musix787-sketch/databases/source/monitoring-alerting.rst

 For each alert that can page someone, write down what it means and the first two or three things to check, before an incident, not during one.

-.. dropdown:: What a decent runbook entry looks like
+What a decent runbook entry looks like

 - What the alert means, in plain language

 - The first query or dashboard to check

 - The most common cause, and the most common fix

 - When to escalate instead of trying to fix it alone

 .. _query-tracing: